 Members of Kangunu co-operative, SL28 trees

 In 2019 we added Costa Rica to our direct relationship list of coffees.
-We've been buying coffee from Daniela Gutierrez and her family since 2017 so it's been great to transition to a more direct buying model.
-This year we are working with several Costa Rican farmers (with the help of Selva Coffee
+We've been buying coffee from Costa Rica directly with the help of Selva Coffee

 In 2020 we added Brazil to our list of transparent coffee purchases with them help of Academia do Cafe in Brazil.
 We first me Bruno Souza when he visited our roastery last in 2019.
 He's a coffee farmer, exporter, Q grader and one of the most respected coffee professionals in Brazil.
 He introduced us to his friend Bruno Franco, a 5th generation coffee producer focusing on producing great quality coffee on his 100 hectare farm.
-This is fairly small by Brazilian standards and his family produced about 32000kg of speciality grade coffee in 2019.
-We purchased 12000kg, just over 1/3 of their total production.
+This is fairly small by Brazilian standards.
+In 2019 we purchased 12000kg and this rose to a full container of of 17620kg in 2020 and 2021.

 Farming challenges and the C Market

 Coffee producers around the world are significantly affected by climate change and fluctuations in the C Market price.
 This price is affected by supply and demand, a great harvest in Vietnam and Brazil could flood the market.
 This means the C price drops and coffee farmers in Africa could suffer as a results.
 In 2018 the C price maximum was $1.24/lb.
-This year we've seen the C price drop to below $1/lb.
 This is well below the cost of production and pushes coffee farmers into a downward cycle of poverty.
 Many give up and replace coffee with other crops or have been forced to abandon their farms.
+In late 2021 the C price rose peaking at $2.40/lb.
+While this might be good news if the producer receives the majority of this extra money but that often isn't the case.
+This is why we prefer to focus on fixed prices that are based on cost or production with stable prices year on year.

 FOB and the price we pay

-The table below list our direct trade lots with full pricing transparency:
+The table below lists our direct trade lots with full pricing transparency.
+Last updated August 2023.

 The 'Horsham FOB Price' is the price we paid for the coffee but does not include the cost of transportation to the UK, financing and storage.
 The 'World Market Price' is the C market price during the month that we purchased the coffee.

-Our full transparent coffee current make up 40% of our total yearly production volume.
+Our fully transparent coffee makes up about 50% of our total yearly production volume.
 The remaining coffees we purchase through well respected importers who maintain direct links with exporters and producers in origins that we haven't yet visited.